CivicActions/ssp-toolkit/docs/controls/AU.md

 ##### AWS

-In this architecture, AWS CloudTrail, Amazon S3 bucket logging, Elastic Load Balancing (ELB) logging, and Amazon RDS MySQL error logging are employed.
+In this architecture, AWS CloudTrail, Amazon S3 bucket logging, Elastic Load Balancing (ELB) Logging, and Amazon RDS MySQL error logging are employed.

 AWS built-in features of native logging use AWS region internal clocks to time stamp all log entries.